Museology

 Christos Anagnostopoulos, Elisavet Kelidou

-– Identify and propose visualization solutions within the framework of an exhibition narrative.
+- distinguish and propose visualization solutions within the context of an exhibition narrative;

-– Approach interpretive and promotional means of an exhibition with visual coherence.
+- approach the interpretive and promotional means of an exhibition with visual coherence.

 8 ECTS